puppetlabs/bolt/documentation/running_bolt_commands.md

 ## Run a command

-Bolt can run arbitrary commands on remote targets.
+Bolt can run arbitrary commands on targets.
 To run a command, provide a command and a list of targets to run the command on.

 _\*nix shell command_